 HOW TO CITE HOLOCAUST TESTIMONIES

-Holocaust testimonies, their catalogue records and time-coded summaries should be cited whether they are quoted directly or paraphrased.
+Holocaust testimonies, their catalogue records and time-coded narrative summaries should be cited whether they are quoted directly or paraphrased.
 All references to interviewees used within a publication should be constructed as follows: First name Surname initial (ex: Rita A. was born May 21, 1931 in Romania).

-The following are recommended citations for testimonies in the VHEC collection.
+The following are recommended citations for testimonies in the VHEC's collection.
 These should be consulted in concert with whichever style manual is being used (APA, MLA, Chicago/Turbian) to ensure citations are formatted correctly.
 See the basic templates below for guidance: